stephan-klein/supersonic/docs/tooling/cli/usage-with-cordova/index.md

 ## Starting the Steroids Development Server

-To start the Steroids Development Server in a Cordova project, open your project folder in a terminal window and run
+To start the Steroids Development Server in a Cordova project, open your Cordova (or Ionic) project folder in a terminal window and run

 ```
 steroids connect